 - Give students a feedback system to suggest change during the semester.

 You, as a faculty member, have complete discretion in creating the content, format, and delivery of your own mid-semester evaluation instruments.
 Some sample questions and a variety of formats for those questions are provided below along with tips for online assessment and the traditional paper and pencil method of delivery.
-If you would like help constructing your questions contact the Center for Academic Excellence and Support (firstname.lastname@example.org).
+If you would like help constructing your questions contact the Learning and Teaching Nexus (firstname.lastname@example.org).

 The usefulness of any survey is highly dependent on the quality of the questions.
 When creating questions, you should ask yourself why each question is relevant and what you will do with the information you gather.
 You should also consider whether you are willing to make suggested changes.
 For example, if students typically complain about the amount of reading in a class, but the faculty member believes the reading is essential to meeting the learning outcomes, questions about the amount of reading may be counterproductive.
 Rather than ask, "Is the amount of reading too much, too little, or just right," you might ask, "Is there any additional support you need in order to complete reading assignments."